 For enhanced virtual machine (VM) security and compliance, virtual disks in Azure can be encrypted.
-Disks are encrypted using cryptographic keys that are secured in an Azure Key Vault.
+Disks are encrypted by using cryptographic keys that are secured in an Azure Key Vault.
 You control these cryptographic keys and can audit their use.
-This article details how to encrypt virtual disks on a Windows VM using Azure PowerShell.
-You can also encrypt a Linux VM using the Azure CLI.
+This article describes how to encrypt virtual disks on a Windows VM by using Azure PowerShell.
+You can also encrypt a Linux VM by using the Azure CLI.

 Overview of disk encryption

-Virtual disks on Windows VMs are encrypted at rest using Bitlocker.
-There is no charge for encrypting virtual disks in Azure.
-Cryptographic keys are stored in Azure Key Vault using software-protection, or you can import or generate your keys in Hardware Security Modules (HSMs) certified to FIPS 140-2 level 2 standards.
-These cryptographic keys are used to encrypt and decrypt virtual disks attached to your VM.
-You retain control of these cryptographic keys and can audit their use.
-An Azure Active Directory service principal provides a secure mechanism for issuing these cryptographic keys as VMs are powered on and off.
+Virtual disks on Windows VMs are encrypted at rest by using Bitlocker.
+There's no charge for encrypting virtual disks in Azure.
+Cryptographic keys are stored in an Azure Key Vault by using software protection, or you can import or generate your keys in Hardware Security Modules (HSMs) certified to FIPS 140-2 level 2 standards.
+Cryptographic keys are used to encrypt and decrypt virtual disks attached to your VM.
+You keep control of these cryptographic keys and can audit their use.

 The process for encrypting a VM is as follows:

 - Create a cryptographic key in an Azure Key Vault.